Fragmentation is Efficiently Learnable by Quantum Neural Networks: Preliminaries

 \subsection{Fragmentation and the Schur Basis}

-The problem that we study in this work is that of classifying states in systems which exhibit \emph{Hilbert space fragmentation}~\cite{PhysRevX.9.021003,PhysRevX.10.011047,PhysRevB.101.174204}, a well-studied barrier to ergodicity in quantum many-body systems conceptually similar to quantum many-body scars~\cite{bernien2017probing,turner2018weak}.
-The mechanism underlying Hilbert space fragmentation has been recently mathematically characterized~\cite{PhysRevX.12.011050}, and we review this mathematical characterization here.
+The problem that we study in this work is that of classifying states in systems which exhibit \emph{Hilbert space fragmentation}~\citep{PhysRevX.9.021003,PhysRevX.10.011047,PhysRevB.101.174204}, a well-studied barrier to ergodicity in quantum many-body systems conceptually similar to the better-known quantum many-body scarring phenomenon~\citep{bernien2017probing,turner2018weak,Moudgalya_2024}.
+The mechanism underlying Hilbert space fragmentation has been recently mathematically characterized~\citep{Moudgalya_2022}, and we review this characterization here.